Code-Institute-Submissions/Portfolio-21/README.md

 ### Tutorials
-The tutorial videos have a YouTube icon in middle and when you click it, the video starts playing.
+The tutorial videos have a YouTube icon in the middle and when you click it, the video starts playing.
 You have the option to pause it, adjust the volumn, watch it on full screen and even go to the Youtube channel.
-You can play all them at the same time and at the end of each of them it displays other video suggestions.
+You can play them all at the same time and at the end it displays other video suggestions.

 ### Contact Form